Matthew Boaz

 Assistant Professor of Law

-Professor Matthew Boaz joins the College of Law where he will teach Torts, Immigration Law, and a seminar on the intersection of criminal law and immigration law.
-Prof. Boaz was previously the Director of the Immigrant Rights Clinic at Washington & Lee University School of Law where he was a professor of practice.
+Professor Matthew Boaz joined the College of Law in 2024.
+He currently teaches Torts, Immigration Law, and a seminar on the intersection of criminal law and immigration law.

-Prior to teaching, Prof. Boaz was a Senior Detention Attorney with the Immigrant Rights Project of the American Friends Service Committee (AFSC) in Newark, NJ, where he represented individuals held in immigration detention centers while in removal proceedings .
+Prof. Boaz was previously the Director of the Immigrant Rights Clinic at Washington & Lee University School of Law where he was a professor of practice and taught Criminal Law.
+Prior to teaching, Prof. Boaz was a Senior Detention Attorney with the Immigrant Rights Project of the American Friends Service Committee (AFSC) in Newark, NJ, where he represented individuals held in immigration detention centers while in removal proceedings.
+He started his career as an Immigrant Justice Corps Fellow.
 He is a graduate of Georgetown University Law Center (J.D., with a certificate in Refugees and Humanitarian Emergencies) and Texas Christian University (B.A. in Political Science with an emphasis in International Relations, summa cum laude).
 He is a member of Phi Beta Kappa.

 Specialties